 The fun doesn’t stop at Portland’s fountains; Many local parks also feature “splash pads,” which provide the quintessential summertime experience of running through a sprinkler — but without the sprinkler!
 Nozzles built into the ground spray clean water upwards, which then drains back into the ground (meaning there’s no risk of accumulating water for little ones to get caught in).

-Splash pads can be found at Columbia, Grant, Kenton, Peninsula, Pier and Woodlawn Parks, among others.
-Check out the city’s entire list on their website.
+Splash pads can be found at Columbia, Grant, Kenton, Peninsula, Pier and Woodlawn parks, among others.
+Check out the full list.
 (Reminder: Though water used for splash pads is chlorinated and clean, it is not for drinking!)